Oleksandr Hereha: Business career

-The Hereha family has invested over ₴6 billion into agribusiness, with plans to invest an additional ₴2.5 billion in grain elevators.
+In 2020, Epicenter began developing its marketplace.
+In the same year, it bought a controlling stake (80%) in the Vinnytsia Agro-Industrial Group holding.
+The Hereha family has invested over ₴6 billion into agribusiness, with plans to invest an additional ₴2.5 billion in 15 grain elevators with a total capacity of 1.5 million tons of grain storage.

+The acquisition of the new assets brought the total area of land under cultivation of Epicenter Agro's agricultural enterprises to 160 thousand hectares in 5 regions (Vinnytsia, Khmelnytsky, Ternopil, Kyiv, Cherkasy, and Zhytomyr).
+The company grows grains and oilseeds: wheat, corn, sunflower, rapeseed, and soybeans.
 20 livestock farms are owned by the Herehas.
 In 2019, they invested ₴3 billion into the development of a ceramic tile factory in Kalynivka, Fastiv Raion, Kyiv Oblast.

 Hereha is one of the richest people in Ukraine, with a net worth of $1.7 billion according to Kyiv Post in 2021.
 According to the Pandora Papers, Hereha and his wife own five offshore companies in Cyprus.

+In 2019, the Hereg couple invested UAH 3 billion in the construction of a plant for the production of ceramic tiles and porcelain stoneware by Epicentr Ceramic Corporation in Kalynivka, Kyiv region.
+The group's woodworking enterprise, the Osmoloda CSM, is also located in Kalush, Ivano-Frankivsk region.

+In 2020, Epicenter K entered into an agreement with the Polish company OTCF to develop a mono-branded 4F store chain in Ukraine.
+In the same year, Epicenter began developing the country as a franchise of The Athlete's foot (TAF) sportswear and footwear chain.
+The brand is a subsidiary of Intersport International Corporation.

+In March 2022, Multiservice dry cleaners were launched in the chain's stores, with the first outlets opening in a shopping center in Ivano-Frankivsk and on Polyarna Street in Kyiv.
+In 2023, it became known that the Hereg couple had purchased the Polish Intersport chain for €10 million.

 Business activities in Russia and Russian-occupied Crimea

 In 2018, it became known that the Hereha family had continued the operations of Epicentr K in Crimea following the peninsula's 2014 annexation by Russia.
 It was additionally discovered that they had been operating a company in Russia's Moscow Oblast.
 Hereha has claimed that he does not control Epicentr K in Crimea since the Russian annexation.